T-Mobile US: cellular IoT device certification and DICE

 - FCC radio bands: overlap T-Mobile bands (notably n71 from the FCC 600 MHz Auction 1000) but the test plans are disjoint.

-- Verizon OPC: separate Verizon programme, non-transferable.
+- Verizon Open Development: separate Verizon programme, non-transferable.

-- AT&T NAF: separate AT&T programme, non-transferable.
+- AT&T Network Ready: separate AT&T programme, non-transferable.

 See also